shpml/fundamentals/06_chapter/08_lesson.md

 After running this command, we have created a copy of `joke.txt` called `joke2.txt` in the same folder.
 In this case, notice how the second argument was a file name, not a folder name.
 It turns out that the `mv` and `cp` commands are quite smart.
 When moving or copying a file, if the second argument is a **folder**, the specified file is moved or copied to that folder.
-If the second argument is a **filename**, the file in the first argument is moved or copied to a file with the file name specified in the second argument.
+If the second argument is a **file**, the file in the first argument is moved or copied to a file with the file name specified in the second argument.
 Hence, when we copied our joke, our file `joke.txt` was copied to another file called `joke2.txt`.